-Except as noted below, the shares in this column represent shares of restricted stock issued upon the early exercise of stock options, in each case that remained unvested as of January 31, 2017 We have a right to repurchase any unvested shares subject to each such award if the holder of the award ceases to provide services to us prior to the date on which all shares subject to the award have vested in accordance with the applicable vesting schedule described in the footnotes below.
-The market value of the restricted stock units was determined by the closing price of our common stock on January 31, 2017, as reported on the New York Stock Exchange.
-These shares cover a restricted stock unit grant of 250,000 shares of our common stock.
-1/8th of the total original number of restricted stock units vest every 3rd month anniversary thereafter, subject to Mr. Stang's continuous status as a Service Provider (as defined in the 2015 Plan) through each applicable vesting date.
-In addition, if we terminate Mr. Stang's employment without "cause" or if Mr. Stang resigns for "good reason" (each as defined in Mr. Stang's change in control and expressing and engine 12) months after such abarces in more the advances are and and and 12 months after such abarces in more to a campany and and and 12 months after such abarces in more to a change in company and and and 12 months after such abarces in more to a change in company in a change in company and and and 12 months after such abarces in the advances in company and and and 12 months after such abarces in company and and and 12 months after such abarces in the advances in the advances of the advances of through each applicable vesting date.
-In addition, if we terminate Mr. Stang's employment without "cause" or if Mr. Stang resigns for "good reason" (each as defined in Mr. Stang's change in control and severance agreement) (i) at any time other than during the period beginning 2 months prior to a change in control of the Company and ending 12 months after such change in control (the "Change in Control Period"), then any outstanding equity awards that would have vested, or could have vested based on the achievement of performance or other conditions, during the 12 month period following Mr. Stang's termination, will immediately vest, or (ii) during the Change in Control Period, then any outstanding equity awards will immediately vest to 300 mediate the transformation of the Company in a change in control refuses to assume, substitute or otherwise continue any outstanding equity awards, the vesting of such awards shall accelerate 100% immediately prior to, and contingent upon, the change in control (the "Stang Acceleration").
-These shares cover a restricted stock unit grant of 100,000 shares of our common stock.
-50% vested on September 15, 2016 and the remaining 50% will vest on September 15, 2017, subject to Mr. Stang's continuous service through each vesting date.
-The Stang Acceleration applies to these shares.
+The market value of the restricted stock units was determined by the closing price of our common stock on January 31, 2018, as reported on the New York Stock Exchange.
+The total number of shares originally subject to this option vests as follows: 1/8th of the total number of shares subject to the option vested on September 15, 2017 and an additional The total number of shares originally subject to this option vests as follows: 1/8th of the total number of shares subject to the option shall vest every third month thereafter, subject to Mr. Stang's continuous service through each vesting date.
+In addition, if we terminate Mr. Stang's employment without "cause" or if Mr. Stang resigns for "good reason" (each as defined in Mr. Stang's change in control and severance agreement) (i) at any time other than during the period beginning 2 months prior to a change in control of the Company and ending 12 months after such change in control (the "Change in Control Period"), then any outstanding equity awards that would have vested, or could have vested based on the achievement of performance or other conditions, during the 12 month period following Mr. Stang's termination, will immediately vest, or (ii) during the Change in Control Period, then any outstanding equity awards will immediately vest 100% in full; provided, if any successor to the Company in a change in control refuses to assume, substitute or otherwise continue any outstanding equity awards, the vesting of such awards shall accelerate 100% immediately vest on the change in control (the "Change in Control Period").